JJ/granada-off/text/freemasonry.md

 the representation of the Eternal Father was looking at a place where a treasure was buried.

->It is now looking at the crowds that break open to let the touristic
+>The Eternal Father is now looking at the crowds that break open to let the touristic
 >train pass.
-So, in this case the beaten track is just a metaphor for
+Which means that in this case veering off beaten track is just a metaphor for
 >looking at different things, or the same things in a different way,
->because that particular has track has been beat to exhaustion.
+>because that particular  track has been beat to exhaustion.

 This means that the only way to contemplate them is to look at the copy.
 Copy and paste saves the day, for once.